BioAnalyticResource/eFP-Seq_Browser/README.md

 We aim to make the eFP-Seq Browser as perfect as possible but unfortunately, there may be some unforeseen bugs.
 If you manage to find one that is not here, feel free to create a [bug report](https://github.com/ASully/eFP-Seq-Browser/issues/new?template=bug_report.md) so we can fix it.
 * After generating a new dataset through the "Generate Data" option, the user cannot scroll up without first scrolling down
 * The IGB links do not work with Google Drive repositories
+* Download page as an image does not render SVGs in Microsoft Edge

 ## Contributing